v0.8.0 (work in progress) #

 General updates #

-- ✨ Video duration is now shown in the Asset Info panel.
-Duration now needs to be backfilled for all videos in your library.
-This will happen automatically after you upgrade.
+Video duration is now shown in the Asset Info panel.
+Duration will need to be backfilled for all videos in your library, and will happen automatically after you upgrade to this version.

 Frontend updates #